imbryan/day-tracker/README.md

 # Day Tracker
 This is a desktop program designed to help you track daily statistics.
-Currently requires python to be installed.
+Requires **Python 3** as well as some packages (run **pip install -r requirements.txt**).

 Navigate to this project's directory and run **python controller.py** to execute this script.

+You can also build an executable by running **pyinstaller controller.py**.
+The exe will be found at "/dist/controller.exe".
+If you run the program with the exe, it will use "/dist/" as its root directory.

 ## Features
 ### Current